matrix-profile-foundation/matrixprofiler/cran-comments.md

 ## Last CRAN comments

+- Last known issue:
+  "runtime error: -inf is outside the range of representable values of type 'int'"

+  - Hope it is fixed.

+## Old comments

 - Please use only undirected quotation marks in the description text. e.g. `tsmp` --> 'tsmp' (fixed)